Comparing the motion of dark matter and standard model particles on cosmological scales: Introduction

 Cosmological surveys provide measurements of the galaxy peculiar velocities, through the so-called redshift-space distortions~\cite{Kaiser:1987qv,Hamilton:1997zq}.
 The gravitational potential $\Psi$ has however never been measured at cosmological scales.
 On the other hand, the Weyl potential, which is the sum of the time distortion $\Psi$ and the spatial distortion $\Phi$, $\Psi_W\equiv (\Phi+\Psi)/2$, has recently been measured using gravitational lensing data in a novel way~\cite{Tutusaus:2023aux}.
 This approach allowed for a direct measurement of $\Psi_W$ at different redshifts.
 Since in general relativity, the time and spatial distortions are predicted to be the same at late time ($\Phi=\Psi$), we can use measurements of the Weyl potential $\Psi_W=\Psi$ to test the validity of Euler's equation.

 Note that if general relativity is not valid, our test will not hold, since in this case the Weyl potential $\Psi_W$ may differ from the time distortion $\Psi$, and we cannot use it to test the validity of Euler's equation.
-Methods have been proposed to overcome this limitation~\cite{Bonvin:2018ckp,Castello:2024lhl}, by measuring directly the distortion of time~\cite{Sobral-Blanco:2022oel}\footnote{Alternatively a breaking of Euler's equation due to modified gravity can be tested through the breaking of consistency relations between $(n+1)$-points and $n$-points correlators, see~\cite{Kehagias:2013rpa,Creminelli:2013nua}.}, but those require the next generation of data, including DESI\,\footnote{\url{https://www.desi.lbl.gov}}, the Euclid satellite\,\footnote{\url{https://www.euclid-ec.org}} and the Square Kilometer Array Observatory (SKAO)\,\footnote{\url{https://www.skao.int/en}}.
-Hence in this study we assume that general relativity is valid, and test for the presence of non-gravitational interactions (often called fifth force) acting on dark matter in this framework.
+Methods have been proposed to overcome this limitation~\cite{Bonvin:2018ckp,Castello:2024lhl}, either by measuring directly the distortion of time~\cite{Sobral-Blanco:2022oel}, or through alternative methods, e.g.\ by testing the consistency relations between $(n+1)$-points and $n$-points correlators~\cite{Kehagias:2013rpa,Creminelli:2013nua}.
+These require however the next generation of data, including the Dark Energy Spectroscopic Instrument (DESI)~\cite{DESI2025}, the Euclid satellite~\cite{Euclid2025} and the Square Kilometer Array Observatory (SKAO)~\cite{SKA2025}.